freebelion/SWE305/WpfBank2/README.md

   ![Installing the Toolkit](InstallingToolkit.png)

-- and verified it was installed byy looking into the project references:
+- and verified it was installed by looking into project references:

   ![Toolkit Installed](ToolkitInstalled.png)